Trade directory · Warren metro · Michigan

 Permit Requirements

-Warren requires permits for exterior painting involving lead paint remediation on pre-1978 structures.
-Interior work typically permit-exempt unless structural changes involved.
-Commercial projects require building permits.
+Warren requires permits for exterior painting involving lead paint on pre-1978 structures.
+Interior work typically no permit required unless structural changes involved.
+Commercial projects may require building permits.

 §3